sillyorm package

 register_model(model: type[Model]) None

-Registers a model class in the environment
+Registers a model class in the Registry (for later initialization)

 Parameters: